|

 Jesus has imparted to us His Holy Spirit, and the comforting presence of His Spirit within us assures his adopted ones of the truth of Jesus’ promise to all those who are His disciples.
 We will never be abandoned by the One who loves us so; He is with us always and we are never alone.

 He has declared that He would be with us until the end of the world.
 Is Jesus saying here that His presence with us will someday commence with the end of the planet?
 In the Greek the word used for ‘world’ is aion (ahee-ohn’).
-The primary meaning of this word, according to Strong’s concordance is “forever, an unbroken age, perpetuity of time, eternity.”
-Some translations use the word ‘age,” instead of ‘world’ because that word meaning can also apply.
-Ages also come to an end.
-But if we think about it, Jesus is eternal and so is our union with Him.
+Some translations use the word ‘age,” instead of ‘world,’ because the primary meaning of this word is the same.
+According to Strong’s concordance the Greek word aion means “forever, an unbroken age, perpetuity of time, eternity.”
+Jesus is eternal and so is our union with Him.
 We are made eternal through His sacrifice for us. - For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have everlasting life (John 3:16).
-With this in mind, we must conclude that there can never be a time when He will not be with us.

-We return to those definitions, focusing on the primary meaning of the word, ‘world,’ which according to the original Greek, actually means ‘forever,’ and we come to the conclusion that Jesus is saying to His disciples – “I will be with you always, even to the end of eternity," - an eternity that has no end.
+We return to those definitions, focusing on the primary meaning of the word, ‘world,’ which according to the original Greek, actually means ‘forever,’ and we come to the conclusion that there can never be a time when He will not be with us.
+Jesus is saying to His disciples – “I will be with you always, even to a never ending eternity."

-Copyright 2015 by H. D. ShivelyReturn to Devotionals | Return to Cafe Logos Homepage |
+Devotionals | Cafe Logos Homepage |